samuelfangjw/split/README.md

 # split

-split is a web app to keep track of group expenses on short travel trips.
+split is a web app to keep track of group expenses on short travel trips with friends.

 In my time travelling overseas with friends I found it was a real hassle to keep track of group expenses accurately.
 Commercial solutions exist, but as a broke student who will only use this infrequently paying for such services isn't great value.